-^{5:4} Some later manuscripts add: for an angel of the Lord went down at certain times into the pool, and stirred up the water.
+&lt;sup>39 5:4 Some later manuscripts add: for an angel of the Lord went down at certain times into the pool, and stirred up the water.
 The first person to step in after the stirring of the water was healed of whatever disease they had.

-"The man who cured me," he answered, "said to me 'Take up your mat and walk."

-"Who was it," they asked, "that said to you 'Take up your mat and walk'?"
-But the man who had been restored did not know who it was; for Jesus had moved away, because there was a crowd there.
-Afterward Jesus found the man in the Temple Courts, and said to him, "You are cured now; do not sin again, or something worse may happen to you."

-The man went away, and told the authorities that it was Jesus who had cured him.
-And that was why they began to persecute Jesus - because he did things of this kind on the Sabbath.
-But Jesus replied, "My Father works to this very hour, and I work also."
-This made the authorities all the more eager to kill him, because not only was he doing away with the Sabbath, but he actually called God his own Father - putting himself on an equality with God.

-So Jesus made this further reply, "In truth I tell you, the Son can do nothing of himself; he does only what he sees the Father doing; whatever the Father does, the Son does also.
-For the Father loves his Son, and shows him everything that he is doing; and he will show him still greater things - so that you will be filled with wonder.
-For, just as the Father raises the dead and gives them life, so also the Son gives life to whom he pleases.
-The Father himself does not judge any one, but has entrusted the work of judging entirely to his Son, so that everyone may honor the Son, just as they honor the Father.
-The person who does not honour the Son fails to honour the Father who sent him.

-24 In truth I tell you that the person who listens to my message and believes him who sent me, has eternal life, and does not come under condemnation, but has already passed out of death into life.
-In truth I tell you that a time is coming, indeed it is already here, when the dead will listen to the voice of the Son of God, and when those who listen will live.
-For, just as the Father has inherent life within him, so also he has granted to the Son to he has also given him authority to act as judge.
-Do not wonder at this; for the time is coming when all who are in their graves will hear his voice, and will come out - those who have done good rising to life, and those who have lived evil lives rising for condemnation.
-I can do nothing of myself; I judge as I am taught; and the judgment that I give is just, because my aim is not to do my own will, but the will of him who sent me.
+- 12 'Who was it,' they asked, 'that said to you "Take up your - 13 mat and walk"?'
+But the man who had been restored did not know who it was; for Jesus had moved away, because there was - 14 a crowd there.
+Afterwards Jesus found the man in the Temple Courts, and said to him, 'You are cured now; do not sin again, or something worse may happen to you.' - 15 The man went away, and told the authorities that it was Jesus - 16 who had cured him.
+And that was why they began to persecute - 17 Jesus because he did things of this kind on the Sabbath.
+But Jesus replied, 'My Father works to this very hour, and I work also.' - 18 This made the authorities all the more eager to kill him, because not only was he doing away with the Sabbath, but he actually called God his own Father - putting himself on an equality with God. - So Jesus made this further reply, 'In truth I tell you, the Son can do nothing of himself; he does only what he sees the Father - 20 doing; whatever the Father does, the Son does also.
+For the Father loves his Son, and shows him everything that he is doing; and he will show him still greater things - so that you will be - 21 filled with wonder.
+For, just as the Father raises the dead and gives them life, so also the Son gives life to whom he pleases. - 22 The Father himself does not judge any one, but has entrusted - 23 the work of judging entirely to his Son, so that everyone may honour the Son, just as they honour the Father.
+The person who does not honour the Son fails to honour the Father who sent him. - 24 In truth I tell you that the person who listens to my message and believes him who sent me, has eternal life, and does not come under condemnation, but has already passed out of death into - life.
+In truth I tell you that a time is coming, indeed it is already here, when the dead will listen to the voice of the Son of God, - and when those who listen will live.
+For, just as the Father has inherent life within him, so also he has granted to the Son to - 27 have inherent life within him; and, because he is Son of Man, - 28 he has also given him authority to act as judge.
+Do not wonder at this; for the time is coming when all who are in their graves

-27 have inherent life within him; and, because he is Son of Man,